-The latest survey results from SBB Research Group reveal uneasiness regarding a vaccine for COVID-19 and hesitance to return to the workplace.
-Today’s findings are the latest part of a research series from the Chicago-area investment firm, which studies a wide range of data to enhance its strategies.
+New survey results from SBB Research Group reveal concern about the distribution of vaccines for COVID-19 as well as an increased willingness to be vaccinated when it is available.
+Today’s findings are the latest of a research series from the Chicago-area investment firm, which studies a wide range of data to enhance its strategies.
 Consistent with other recent findings by SBB Research Group, views on these issues are often divided along political lines.

 For more details about these findings, other COVID-19 survey results, and future updates from this research series, please visit www.covidoutlook.com.

 The latest results were based on surveys of 302 respondents (154 Democrats, 90 Independents, 54 Republicans, 4 Other) from December 25-28, 2020.

 All surveys were conducted online with respondents in the United States, and certain analyses were based on subsets of the survey population only.
 Additional details about the survey methods and their limitations are available at www.covidoutlook.com/methods.